minhaz1217/fearless-ferns/README.md

 An online tool where you use emojies to make a flowchart.

+## 🌀 The Story of Emoji Flowchart Builder

+It all started at a Python Code Jam, where the theme was:

+> “Wrong Tool for the Job.”

+Our team looked at each other and thought:

+> “What could be more wrong than using Python to run in the browser… inside WebAssembly?”

+Minhaz, our fearless leader, said:

+> “Let’s do it.
+Let’s bend Python until it speaks the language of the web.”

+Saad grinned:

+> “And while we’re at it, let’s reinvent flowcharts… but with emojis!”

+NaviTheCoderboi laughed:

+> “Yes!
+Because who needs rectangles and diamonds when you can have 😃🔥🚀💡?”

+Apoorv, the architect, reminded us:

+> “It should still work though… even if it looks like fun.”

+And Rabbiya, the creative spark, added:

+> “Exactly.
+Flowcharts shouldn’t feel like homework, they should feel like play.”

+So, with the “wrong tool” in hand, we built something unexpectedly right:

+> ✨ Emoji Flowchart Builder ✨

+A Python-powered, browser-ready app where ideas flow not through dull boxes, but through the universal language of emojis.

+And that’s how our team — Minhaz, Saad, NaviTheCoderboi, Apoorv, and Rabbiya — turned the wrong tool for the job into the perfect tool for creativity.

 ## How to run

 If you don't have a docker installed, do the following: